Biography

 My photography is rooted in the grit and decay of the American past—weathered tombstones, forgotten landscapes, and relics of the old West.
 I’m drawn to what time leaves behind: the textures of old leather, the lean of a dead tree, the worn face of stone.
 My work is typically monochrome or sepia, emphasizing the absence of modern life and inviting a mood of quiet melancholy.

 These images aren’t meant to romanticize the West.
 Instead, I want to evoke the weight of reality—how hard it was, how lonely, how human.
 It’s less spaghetti western, more elegy.
 Influenced from farm life, family losses, and a life of hard work I try to have my own feelings intertwined with the photographs I create.
 Through these scenes, I hope viewers pause and feel that somber reverence for history: the beauty in ruin, the truth in silence.
-My work is not just a snapshot of historical items.
-I spend a great deal of time creating scenes whether it is laying out scenes with different items, waiting for weeks to have the perfect cloud formations, or even coaxing a crow to land in a particular spot so my photograph's viewer feels the feelings I am portraying with my images.
+I spend a great deal of time creating scenes whether it is laying out different items in studio, waiting for weeks to have the perfect cloud formations, or even coaxing a crow to land in a particular spot so my photograph's viewer feels the feelings I am portraying with my images.

 Close-up of an aged leather horse saddle with visible wear and stitching.